learning-toolbox/viridi/packages/viridi/README.md

 const {content, prompt} = await note.data();
 ```

+#### Page Ranking (WIP)

+[PageRank](https://en.wikipedia.org/wiki/PageRank) is an algorithm to determine the important of each node in a graph.
+Each note has a `ranking` property to help you determine the relative importance of each note.
+By default, the `notes`, `links` and `backlinks` properties are sorted by page rank.

 #### Note Log/History using Git (WIP)

 If your project **uses** `git`, you may be interested in seeing how your notes evolve over time.
 This opt-in feature will create a log of changes for each note.
 Viridi will dynamically load the content of the log, when you want it.
+You have access to the content of the note, links to other notes, and extracted prompts (see [Prompt Extraction](prompt-extraction-wip)).
+For now we do not extract backlinks to a log because this would require Viridi to recreate the knowledge graph for each commit. 😅

 #### Link Monitoring (WIP)